 In addition to property management, Nesbitt Realty is a full-service real estate brokerage serving Rappahannock County

-After a period of service as a rental property, landlords can decide to sell their property.
-Nesbitt Realty is a full service brokerage and we have successfully and quickly sold many rental properties at best market value for our former landlord clients in Rappahannock County.
+After a period of service as a rental, landlords often choose to sell their property.
+Nesbitt Realty is a full service brokerage and we have successfully and quickly sold many rentals at best market value for our former landlord clients in Rappahannock County.

-If you decide you would like to sell your rental, Get in touch with us and we'll start by preparing a comparative market analysis to help determine what your rental unit will likely fetch if sold.
-We'll also prepare estimated proceeds so you know how much you'll actually take away from the settlement.
+If you decide you would like to sell your rental, Get in touch with us and we'll begin by preparing a comparative market analysis to help determine what your rental will likely bring if sold.
+We'll also prepare estimated proceeds so you understand how much you'll really net at the settlement.

 What is a 1031 Tax Exchange and how can it benefit me?

-A 1031 Tax Exchange is usually of greatest benefit to landlords in Rappahannock County that have held rental property for a longer period of time (more than ten years).
-Thanks to IRC Section 1031, a properly structured 1031 exchange allows an investor to sell a property, to reinvest the proceeds in a new property and to defer all capital gain taxes.
+A 1031 Tax Exchange is usually of greatest benefit to landlords in Rappahannock County who have owned rental for a longer period of time (more than ten years).
+Thanks to IRC Section 1031, a properly structured 1031 exchange allows a rental investor to sell a property, to reinvest the proceeds in a new property and to defer all capital gain taxes.
 IRC Section 1031 (a)(1) states:

 “No gain or loss shall be recognized on the exchange of property held for productive use in a trade or business or for investment, if such property is exchanged solely for property of like-kind which is to be held either for productive use in a trade or business or for investment.”